ConorLambert/Obsidian-Vault-Main/Interview/Company Interviews/Clio/Clio.md

 		- Change your language based on who your talking to
 	- Be concise and quick to the point
 	- Provide a TLDR section in email proceeded by a Detailed section
+	- "*Call me and Il share my screen and we can discuss*"
+	- Put yourself in their shoes.
 	- I personally like to highlight important parts of emails.
 	- I made video tutorials in old job on how to use software.

+# SWOT
+- S: I have an eagerness to learn new technologies and domains
+- W: Estimates, Prioritizing
+	- Remedied this by taking more care in setting estimates (more on this [[!
+Reddit Discussion#How to give software estimates?|here]])).
+- O: AI and how we can use it

 # Things to Mention
+#### Quotes
+- "*I want to be part of the long term vision of the company*"
 #### Stakeholder Interaction
 - Communicated with people from different countries (Germany, Belgium).
 #### Mentoring Junior Devs